rk-f/gscs_alamo_records/README.md

 ### Tasks

-1. On the publishers index page, change the color of the table header row to  `#9B59B6`.
+1. On the publishers `index` page, change the color of the table header row to  `#D46A6A`.
-2. On the navigation bar, add a link to the newest album.
+2. On the navigation bar, add a link to the most recently released album.
-3. The albums index page is executing multiple queries.
+3. The albums `index` page is executing multiple queries.
 Fix this.
-4. In the album model, create a scope called `recent` that takes an argument `n` (the number of albums) and returns only the last `n` albums released during the past 6 months.
+4. In the album model, create a scope called `recent` that takes an argument `num` (the number of albums) and returns only the last `num` albums released during the past 14 weeks.
-5. On the new/edit album pages, replace the publisher text field with a dropdown that displays each publisher's name, city and state.
+5. On the `new`/`edit` album pages, replace the `Publisher` text field with a dropdown that displays each publisher's name and phone number.
 6. Add code to ensure that when an album is saved, a publisher is required.
-7. On the songs index page, add a delete button for each song that, when pressed, deletes the song via ajax and removes the row from the page.
+7. On the songs `index` page, add a delete button for each song that, when pressed, deletes the song via ajax and removes the row from the page.
-8. In the footer, under the LATEST section, display the 2 most recent albums released.
+8. In the footer, under the LATEST section, display the 4 most recent albums released.
   1. Use a caching technique to prevent this query from executing every request.
 9. On the artist show page, duplicate albums are being displayed in some cases.
 Fix this.
-10. Add a field to the album model that indicates whether or not the album is on sale.
+10. Add a field to the artist model that indicates whether or not that artist is on tour.
 Include a UI element that allows this field to be changed.
 11. Fix all broken tests and write a test for the delete button you added in task 7.
 12. Some users have requested an API so they can access Alamo Record data in JSON format.
 In as little code as possible, enable this functionality.
 13. This is your final task.
-Alamo Records would like to change the artist index page from a table to a grid of artist profile image links.
-There are no artist profile images available, however, we can use the https://randomuser.me/ service to request fake user data including profile images.
+Alamo Records would like to change the artist index page from a table to a grid of artist images.
+There are no artist images available, however, we can use the https://randomuser.me/ service to request fake user data including profile images.
 Your solution should meet the following requirements:
   1. The artist index page should display a responsive grid of artist profile images.
 Use the bootstrap grid columns classes to accomplish this.
   2. The profile images should link to the artist show page.
   3. Initially, the profile images will not exist and a placeholder image should be shown on the artist index page.